maybebyte/anthesis/why-openbsd.md

 change.
 A constantly changing system is a nightmare to maintain for system administrators.

-Users can depend on a new release being made available about once every 6 months.
+Users can depend on the project making a new release available about once every 6 months.
 Every new release comes with documentation on changes made and how to upgrade, which is a painless process with the [`sysupgrade(8)`](https://man.openbsd.org/sysupgrade) tool.

 ## Sane defaults

 OpenBSD is certainly configurable, but the project's attitudes toward knobs is different from some others.
 OpenBSD tries to set good defaults that work for everyone in the hopes that people won't need to fiddle around much (the more someone who doesn't totally understand what they're doing changes a system, the more likely they are to break something).

-Unlike many minimal Linux distributions, time synchronization, cron, log rotation, a stateful packet filter/firewall, and local mail delivery are all enabled by default on a new OpenBSD installation.
+Unlike many minimal Linux distributions, these services are all enabled by default on a new OpenBSD installation:

+- time synchronization
+- cron
+- log rotation
+- a stateful packet filter/firewall
+- local mail delivery

 ## Versatile